Nathan-Butler7/ticket-lifecycle/README.md

 ![image](https://github.com/user-attachments/assets/9b784421-9e37-4267-a664-c34e4485bb80)

-2. Open a new tab in the browser, login to the osTicket Helpdesk login page as Helpdesk Agent "John".
+2. Open a new tab in the browser, and log in to the osTicket Helpdesk login page as Helpdesk Agent "John".
 - Username: john
 - Password: Password1
 - Click 'log In'